IvanZyf666/myreads-ivan-bookshelf/README.md

 # MyReads - Ivan's Bookshelf
+A web application with React JS and Udacity API.
+Users can search books from the book library and add books to bookshelf.

-Current version is deployed and available on: https://myreads-ivan-bookshelf.netlify.app/
+The project is deployed and available on: https://myreads-ivan-bookshelf.netlify.app/

 ## Setup